Ankan2508/SQL_Project_Data_Job_Analysis/README.md

 Driven to navigate the data analyst job market more effectively, this project was born from a desire to pinpoint top-paid and in-demand skills, streamlining others' work to find optimal jobs.

 Data hails from Mr. Luke Barousse's [SQL Course](https://www.lukebarousse.com/sql).
 It's packed with insights on job titles, salaries, locations, and essential skills.
+I have made some changes to the original data according to Pg Admin 4 as it is the IDE I have used throughout this project.
+You can find the original data if you wish [here](https://github.com/Ankan2508/SQL_Project_Data_Job_Analysis).

 ## The questions I wanted to answer through my SQL queries were: